-Queensland residents aged 16 years or older can order a free chlamydia and gonorrhoea urine test through 13 HEALTH webtest.
-This new service offers users 2 options to get tested, plus provides support and reminders to get treatment if your test is positive.
-As this is a new service, we are monitoring its usage as part of a research project.
+Queensland residents aged 16 years or older can order a free chlamydia and gonorrhoea urine test online through 13 HEALTH Webtest.
+This service offers users 2 options to give a urine sample, plus provides support and reminders to get treatment if your test is positive.

-Advising sexual partners that they have been exposed to a STI is important for their health and the health of any other people they may have had sex with.
+Advising sexual partners that they have been exposed to an STI is important for their health and the health of any other people they may have sex with.

-Chlamydia can usually be effectively treated with a single dose of antibiotics.
-In some cases a longer course of treatment may be needed.
+Chlamydia can be effectively treated with a single dose or course of antibiotics.

 To ensure that chlamydia has been treated properly: